 - Ensuring that veterinarians are allowed to travel where needed assist animals in crisis

-- Protecting farm animals by opposing the passage insidious “ag-gag” laws and working to ban cruel, overly restrictive enclosures
+- Protecting farm animals by opposing the passage of insidious “ag-gag” laws and "Right to Farm" laws, and working to ban cruel, overly restrictive enclosures

 The ASPCA's online Advocacy program, the Advocacy Brigade, provides supporters with regular updates on the status of animal-related bills and the tools they need to have an effective voice in the lawmaking process.
 Together, we’re a powerful force for change.
 Register for our free email alerts and use your voice to support animal-friendly legislation.